Sleep Apnea (In Progress)

 How I figured out I have sleep apnea

 I followed up with an ENT to take a look at my throat.
 Viewed through an endoscope, it was obvious that my tongue was too far back, close to obstructing my airway.
-I’ve attached the video below.

 I figured that while CPAP is a decent solution, it’d be a good idea to test some less annoying ways of fixing my sleep apnea.
 The masks are rizzless, see below